alanbjohnston/CubeSatSim/arduino/README.md

 i2c_scanner.ino  A handy utility for scanning the I2C bus that displays the results in the Serial Monitor at 9600 baud.
 If the sensors are installed and the jumpers set to the correct position, the two sensors should be displayed.

+STEM_Payload_Test_STM32.ino and STEM_Payload_Test_Pro_Micro.ino Blinks the Blue and Green LEDs on the STEM Payload Board and also reads the Temperature and Voltage sensors.

 bme280test.ino Displays the results of reading the BME280 sensor: Temperature, Pressure, Altitude, and Humidity and displays on Serial Monitor 9600 baud.
 Requires the following libraries: Adadruit Unified Sensor (specify version 1.0.3), Adafruit_BME280 (specify version 1.1.0)

 GetAllData.ino Displays the results of reading the MPU6050 sensor: Temperature, X, Y, and Z Axes: Acceleration, Gyor (Rotation Rate), and Angle.
 Requires the following libraries: MPU6050_tockn.